Sandwich Community High School: Athletics

-The War of The Line
+The War on 34 (Football)

-Sandwich and neighboring Plano have had a contentious history, not only due to them sharing a common border, but they also reside along the DeKalb-Kendall County Line, which sits only about a mile away from Sandwich High School.
+Sandwich and neighboring Plano have had a contentious history, not only due to them sharing a common border, but they also reside along Route 34, which sits only about a mile away from Sandwich High School.
 Both schools were charter members of the Little Ten Conference, which tied them together as far back as 1919.
 Sandwich also followed Plano's departure from the conference in 1967, so it is fair to say that both are tied to the other's history.
 The rivalry game was traditionally played during the Sandwich Fair, on the Friday or 3rd Day of the Fair.
 Usually after the game, fans of both schools, whose strong rivalry generally carries over off of the field and into the fairgrounds, resulting in taunting and fighting between the fans throughout the rest of the night of the game.
 This was the case until 2006, when the conference added four more schools into the then eight member conference, resulting in a conference divisional split and the schools being placed in opposite divisions based on size.
 It was then decided that the game would be moved back later into the season to accommodate more teams earlier in the season.
 However, Plano grew in size, and was allowed to replace one of the smaller schools in the other division, and both schools were together once again.
 The schools have competed against each other since, with Sandwich having won the most recent meeting against the two high schools.